-- Tune in the desired station. - Press SET.
-(SET will appear on the display.) - Press one of the four pushbuttons, within five seconds, to store the station.
-Whenever you press that numbered button, the station you set will return. - 4.
-Repeat the steps for each pushbutton.
+- 1. Tune in the desired station.

+- 2. Press SET.

+- Press one of the four pushbuttons, within five seconds, to store the station.
+Whenever you press that numbered button, the station you set will return.

+- 4. Repeat the steps for each pushbutton.